Top tips to help you out!

 I think I might need some help... what do I do?

-If you have been reading this page and are starting to worry that you might be suffering with depression, it is really important that you start thinking about reaching out to somebody.
-There are so many different options that you can think about, and all of them will be able to help you in some way.
-Do not suffer in silence; reach out to someone now to start getting the help that you need.
+If you’ve been reading this page and are starting to worry that you might be suffering with depression, it’s really important that you start thinking about reaching out to somebody.
+There are so many different options, and all of them will be able to help you in some way.
+Don’t suffer in silence; reach out to someone now to start getting the help you need.

 If you think you are suffering, reach out to somebody and get the support you need.

 Speak to us

 You don’t need to suffer in silence.
 If you think that you might be suffering with any mental health condition and you would like to talk to someone, our friendly mentors will always be on hand to talk with you.